Watson's Choice

 Watson's Choice is a 1955 mystery detective novel by the British writer Gladys Mitchell.
-It is the twenty eight in her long-running series featuring the psychoanalyst and amateur detective Mrs Bradley.
+It is the twenty-eighth in her long-running series featuring the psychoanalyst and amateur detective Mrs Bradley.

 Synopsis

 The wealthy Sir Bohun Chantrey hosts a party to celebrate the anniversary of Sherlock Holmes, with whom he is obsessed.
 However his relatives are astonished when he announces he is getting married again.